-Art on the Underground presents an ambitious public commission by British Ghanaian artist Larry Achiampong, which re-imagines London Underground’s iconic roundel, for Westminster Underground station.
-The commission will be on view until February 2020.
+Art on the Underground presented an ambitious public commission by British Ghanaian artist Larry Achiampong, which re-imagined London Underground’s iconic roundel, for Westminster Underground station from November 2019 – February 2020.

-As part of the artist’s on-going multi-disciplinary and multi-site project ‘Relic Traveller’, Achiampong will interrupt the traditional red and blue logo that since 1908 has been synonymous with the Underground and London.
-The commission seeks to consider the possibilities of alternate histories and forms part of Art on the Underground’s 2019 programme which looks at the role artists can play in forming ideas of togetherness and belonging.
+As part of the artist’s on-going multi-disciplinary and multi-site project ‘Relic Traveller’, Achiampong interrupted the traditional red and blue logo that since 1908 has been synonymous with the Underground and London.
+The commission sought to consider the possibilities of alternate histories and formed part of Art on the Underground’s 2019 programme which looked at the role artists can play in forming ideas of togetherness and belonging.

 For this commission, the artist was invited to re-imagine the logo’s design.
-Achiampong has chosen to focus on Pan African colours that speak symbolically to various African diasporic identities: green, black, and red, which reflect the land, the people and the struggles the continent has endured, while gold represents a new day and prosperity.
-Eight new designs of the roundel will be installed in seventy sites throughout Westminster Underground station.
+Achiampong chose to focus on Pan African colours that speak symbolically to various African diasporic identities: green, black, and red, which reflect the land, the people and the struggles the continent has endured, while gold represents a new day and prosperity.
+Eight new designs of the roundel were installed in seventy sites throughout Westminster Underground station.